By using this site, you agree to the Privacy Policy and Terms of Use.

 Mitochondrial Damage Triggers Inflammatory Cascades

-When mitochondria sustain damage, they release internal molecular components that the immune system recognizes as danger signals.
-This process initiates inflammatory responses even in the absence of infection or external pathogens, according to the research.
+When mitochondria sustain damage, they release internal molecular components that the immune system recognizes as danger signals, according to the Signal Transduction and Targeted Therapy research.
+This process initiates inflammatory responses even in the absence of infection or external pathogens.

 The study explains that damaged mitochondrial DNA and proteins act as damage-associated molecular patterns (DAMPs) that activate innate immune pathways.
 This mechanism connects cellular energy dysfunction directly to systemic inflammation, providing a biological basis for the inflammatory component observed in numerous chronic diseases.